xyzmean/amneziawg-openwrt/README.md

 Everything seems to work fine.
 No major problems have been detected or reported so far.

 # How to build and use

+Please note that this repository is primarily intended for compiling packages during the firmware build process.
+To do this follow the steps:
+1. Clone the OpenWrt repo by running `git clone https://github.com/openwrt/openwrt.git` command.
+2. Add line `src-git awgopenwrt https://github.com/this-username-has-been-taken/amneziawg-openwrt.git` to the `feeds.conf.default` file.
+3. Update package feeds by running `{path to openwrt dir}/scripts/feeds update -a` command.
+4. Install packages by running `.{path to openwrt dir}/scripts/feeds install -a` command.
+5. Choose target, settings, other packages and AmneziaWG packages (`amneziawg-go` or `kmod-amneziawg` + `amneziawg-tools` + `luci-proto-amneziawg`) in the menuconfig by running `make -C {path to openwrt dir} menuconfig` command and save configuration.
+6. Make defconfig: `make -C {path to openwrt dir} defconfig`.
+7. Build the firmware: `make -C openwrt -j$(nproc) V=sc`.

+Nevertheless you can compile the packages without building the firmware.

 Kudos to another fork and its Author (@defanator) for the build pipelines: https://github.com/defanator/amneziawg-openwrt Please refer to the original manual as well.